FabioFi/memcached-operator/README.md

 - A place to encapsulate knowledge from field engineers and spread it to all users, not just one or two.

+# Operator Best Practices

+## Development
+An Operator should manage a single type of application, essentially following the UNIX principle: do one thing and do it well. \
+If an application consists of multiple different tiers or components, multiple Operators should be written for each of them.
+If the application for example consists of Redis, AMQ and MySQL, there should be 3 Operators, not one. \
+CRD can only be owned by a single Operator, shared CRDs should be owned by a separate Operator

+## Running On-Cluster
+Like all containers on Kubernetes, Operators shouldn’t need to run as root unless absolutely necessary.
+Operators should come with their own ServiceAccount and not rely on the default. \
+Operators should not self-register their CRDs.
+These are global resources and careful consideration needs to be taken when setting those up.
+Also this requires the Operator to have global privileges which is potentially dangerous compared to that little extra convenience. \
+An Operator should not deploy another Operator - an additional component on cluster should take care of this (OLM). \